astronomer/docs/astro/audit-logs.md

 - Airflow UI access: The data generated when users access the Airflow UI.
 - Astronomer container registry access: The data generated when users access the Astronomer container registry with the Astro CLI.

-The audit log file is provided as a newline limited JSON (NDJSON)file.
-Every entry in the audit log file corresponds to an event, and event attributes provide additional information about the specific event.
+The audit log file is provided as a newline delimited JSON (NDJSON) file.
+Every entry in the audit log file corresponds to an event, and event attributes provide additional information about each event.

 #### Common fields